 - Adjunct Professor, Thomas M. Cooley Law School

 - Ionia/Montcalm Bar Association

-- 2012 – Kevin represented a client charged with CSC 1st, Assault with the Intent to do Great Bodily Harm Less Than Murder, and Resisting/Obstructing/Assaulting a Police Officer.
+- 2012 – Kevin represented a client charged with first-degree criminal sexual conduct, assault with the intent to do great bodily harm less than murder, and resisting/obstructing/assaulting a police officer.
 The client was looking at a mandatory minimum of 25 years in prison.
-Kevin negotiated a plea that excluded criminal sexual conduct and the client spent 8 months in county jail and was not required to register as a sex offender.
+Kevin negotiated a plea that excluded criminal sexual conduct.
+The client spent 8 months in county jail and was not required to register as a sex offender.

 - 2012 – Kevin represented a liquor license owner that was brought before a township board after shootings occurred at his bar.
 The township sought revocation of the client’s liquor license.
 After several hearings, the township decided not to revoke the liquor license.

-- 2011 – Kevin represented a client charged with Home Invasion 1st Degree where it was alleged that the client broke into a home and stole electronics and firearms.
+- 2011 – Kevin represented a client charged with first-degree home invasion where it was alleged that the client broke into a home and stole electronics and firearms.
 The firearms were alleged to have been sold across state lines and used in homicides in other states.
 The client was on parole at the time of the alleged offense and was looking at serving a substantial amount of prison time if convicted.
 The case was dismissed after several contested motions regarding the reliability of the DNA evidence.